 A novel based on the life of children’s book author Arthur Ransome, who left his home, his wife, and daughter and fell in love with Russia and a Russian woman and was suspected, by both sides, of being a spy.

 Karl Marx dreamt of a world free from exploitation, inequality, and unemployment.
-Growing up in a rapacious capitalist society, Marx sought to address the evils of the world through new ways of thinking.
-His solution?
-Revolution!
+Growing up in a capitalist society, Marx sought to address the evils of the world through new ways of thinking and revolution.

 Here is the riveting story of the Russian Revolution as it unfolded.
 When Russia’s last tsar, Nicholas II, inherited the throne in 1894, he was unprepared to do so.
 With their four daughters (including Anastasia) and only son, a hemophiliac, Nicholas and his reclusive wife, Alexandra, buried their heads in the sand, living a life of opulence as World War I raged outside their door and political unrest grew.
 Deftly maneuvering between the lives of the Romanovs and the plight of Russia’s peasants—and their eventual uprising—Fleming offers up a fascinating portrait, complete with inserts featuring period photographs and compelling primary-source material that brings it all to life.
 History doesn’t get more interesting than the story of the Romanovs.